-A breakdown in your car sucks.
+Getting a breakdown in your car definitely sucks.
 A breakdown in a rental car can be a nightmare.

 First things first.
 Safely pull over and turn on your flashers.
 Try to determine the source of the issue—is it simple, like a dead battery or an empty gas tank, or is it complex, like an oil leak or squeaky brakes?